MarcusWentz/eulerswap-parameters/README.md

 side not on tails - alpha 3-4 for erc-20 CEX non stables 2-4 for stables CEX, and apparently <2 for stables on DEX!

-examine stablecoins as it is a growing segment of defi - focus on largest three stablecoins USDC, USDC, DAI

-FURTHER RESEARCH:

-In our case we fit the Eulerswap parameters based on empirical observation using as much data as possible.

-Cases of volatility lasting: windowed fourier transform, autocorrelation negative, hurst exponent below 0.5

-For example, just as the procedure we used above by extracting the empirical price movement of the pool, we can extract the overall historic liquidity distribution, and simply mimic the behavior - such an approach would mean though that we would be at least two blocks behind (one for reading the data of current liquidity block and one for adjusting eulerswap parameters to fit the liquidity distribution on the next block)

-CEX data vs DEX data over same time interval point out stablecoin arbitrage and strategies possible

 ## Installation